Rskul/learning-Python/README.md

     - player input

 DnD Dice roller - to do

-import NPC from text file and save theis relevant stats
+-import NPC from text file and save theis relevant stats
   - Objects and classes
   - Read structured data from files
     - split data to relevant parts